 Eawag’s field studies have revealed inconsistent water quality across the piped schemes, high rates of recontamination of stored drinking water, and low perceived risk perception among water users.
 Spatial and temporal dynamics of water quality also revealed inadequate protection of spring sources supplying the system.

-In 2017, the project will focus on installing solar-powered field laboratories across the WARM-P service region and training local technicians to monitor and mitigate drinking water supplies.
+The project duration is 2017-2019, Its focus is to install solar-powered field laboratories across the WARM-P service region and to train local technicians to monitor and mitigate drinking water supplies.
 This project is supported by the Swiss Agency for Development and Cooperation (SDC) and a catalyst grant from the REACH: Water Security for the Poor programme.

 [i] WHO/UNICEF JMP, Nepal: estimates on the use of water sources & sanitation facilities (1980 - 2015)